Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 - Recognize `oci:` and `local:` schemes.
 - Resolve and validate typed `artifacts.aliases` entries.
 - Keep `moduleAliases.br`, `moduleAliases.ts`, and `artifacts.aliases` resolution independent, without cross-map fallback or coexistence warnings.
+- Preserve `moduleAliasesMock` behavior and apply it after source-spelling redirects but before legacy alias expansion.
 - Provide the predefined `mar` and `avm` aliases, allow their OCI locations to be overridden, and reject overrides that change their type.
 - Apply `artifacts.redirects` before loading an artifact.
 - Match redirects against source spelling before canonical identity, without restoring the artifact during alias expansion.